dart-lab/manual/docs/finance.md

 to invoice the University.

 You can [access eExpenses here](https://www.expenses.finance.ed.ac.uk/).

+And you can [use this form](https://www.edweb.ed.ac.uk/clinical-brain-sciences/staff-only/ccbs-information-everyone/request-access-to-ccbs-finance-codes) to get access to a new job code.

 To use eExpenses, you need to register first -- ask Sue Davidson or your local finance administrator for a registration form.